ansys/pyedb/doc/source/workflows/job_manager/submit_local_job.rst

 .. _job_manager_usage:

 ********************************************************************************
-Job Submission – Sync & Async Walk-through
+Job submission – sync & async walk-through
 ********************************************************************************

 .. contents:: Table of contents
    :local:
    :depth: 3

-.. rubric:: Submit and monitor HFSS/3-D Layout simulations through the PyEDB Job Manager with **zero** additional infrastructure on your workstation or **full** cluster support (SLURM, LSF, PBS, Windows-HPC).
+.. rubric:: Submit and monitor HFSS 3-D Layout simulations through the PyEDB job manager with **zero** additional infrastructure on your workstation or **full** cluster support (SLURM, LSF, PBS, Windows-HPC).

 --------------------------------------------------------------------
 Overview
 --------------------------------------------------------------------
-The Job Manager is an *asynchronous* micro-service that is **automatically** started in a background thread when you instantiate :class:`.JobManagerHandler`.
+The job manager is an *asynchronous* micro-service that is **automatically** started in a background thread when you instantiate :class:`.JobManagerHandler`.
 It exposes: